Vybron07/Flower-Shop-Management-System-/README.md

 Version 1.0.0

 Started working on the higer end version which will contain all the major features and will add the deails of all features tomorrow.
+Just added all features will add new features and tool by tomorrow and photos of image too.
+With working screen =schot of everything .